Judge sticks by ruling that allowed recall petition against Seattle Mayor Jenny Durkan to proceed

 They also have accused her of allowing officers to continue using such agents “without concern for the health and well-being of the community, constituting misfeasance, malfeasance and violation of oath of office.”

-Roberts found that charge was sufficient with respect to Durkan allegedly not stopping the weapons from being used after she knew about and opposed their use on peaceful protesters as a means of crowd control.
+Roberts found that charge was sufficient with respect to Durkan allegedly not stopping the weapons from being deployed after she knew about and opposed their use on peaceful protesters as a means of crowd control.

-Durkan asked Roberts to reconsider the ruling, arguing the use of tear gas to disperse protesters was a decision made by Best, not by the mayor, and also arguing Best’s decision was reasonable.
+Durkan asked Roberts to reconsider that ruling, arguing the use of tear gas to disperse protesters was a decision made by Best, not by the mayor, and also arguing Best’s decision was reasonable in the midst of public unrest.

 “Mayor Durkan has no legal or constitutional duty to prescribe policies and procedures for SPD.
 Instead, the City Charter places that duty upon the Chief of Police, who exercised her authority in a reasonable manner,” wrote Durkan’s attorney, Rebecca Roe.